xiota/geany-preview/docs/Guide.md

 That is probably the color of the window before the WebView is fully loaded.

-I do not know how to change it.
+Besides changing system theme, I do not know how to change the window color.

-> Can Preview show changes without having to scroll?
+> Can Preview update without changing the scroll position?

-Scroll position should be stable after version 0.2.1.
+The scroll position should be stable during editing after version 0.2.1.

+> When I rapidly resize the sidebar, a gray area appears next to the scrollbar.

+The webview is a complicated widget that takes time to redraw.
+If the glitch bothers you, try setting `webview_resize_buffer` to a value that reduces appearance of the artifact to a tolerable level.
+Values between 50 and 250 should work well, depending on computing resources and runtime conditions.
+When this workaround is enabled, formatting during resize may not be accurate.

+> When I rapidly resize the sidebar, the gray area sometimes becomes black.
+There are also black triangles in the corners of tooltips.

+This is most likely a problem with the GTK theme.